together-science/symtype/CONTRIBUTING.md

 # Contributing to SymType

 There are many ways you can get involved with SymType.
 Contributing to an open source project is fun and rewarding.
+See guidelines for specific techniques at the end of this document

 ## Funding